Harnessing the power of the many

 Written by the Foundation’s Advisor on Marine Programs, Dr. Luc Cuyvers, Sea Fever – People and their Ocean Planet examines how we have used (and sometimes abused) the ocean throughout the centuries.

-The Gallifrey Foundation has completed a pilot program entitled Plastic Free Campus, working with international schools to mobilise student action on single-use plastics consumption.
+The Gallifrey Foundation has developed Plastic Free Campus, working with international schools to mobilise student action on single-use plastics consumption.
 This has involved closely working with our pilot schools to establish the best way to create change at four levels: in the curriculum, in the school community, in cross-campus and inter-school networks and in larger institutional bodies like the International Baccalaureate Organisation.
-The self-directed programme is now being prepared to be available online and to scale globally.
-Coming early 2019.
-Visit http://www.plasticfreecampus.org
+The self-directed programme is now available online and will scale globally.

 The Gallifrey Foundation funded the International Union for Conservation of Nature (IUCN) research project.
 Establishing a Baseline on Marine Litter in the Azores – AZORLIT in collaboration with IMAR Center of the University of the Azores, the Observatory of the Azores (OMA and the Regional Directorate for Maritime Affairs (DGRAM).